 - You had knowledge of the cocaine.

-If you have been charged with the possession of cocaine, handling your defense without the assistance of a drug defense lawyer can be a challenge.
+If you have been charged with cocaine possession in Florida, handling your defense without the assistance of a drug defense lawyer can be a challenge.
 An attorney can help explain your legal rights and determine the best defense for your case based on the evidence they gather.
 In addition, if the substance was obtained through an illegal search by law enforcement or you had no knowledge of the cocaine because it belonged to someone else, this can be used to support your case.
 Charges can often be dismissed if there is not enough evidence to prove that you were in possession of cocaine.